 About Skin Cancer Screenings

 According to the Skin Cancer Foundation, one in five Americans will develop skin cancer in their lifetime.
 The high prevalence of skin cancer makes regular skin cancer screenings a must, especially if you have a personal or family history of skin cancer.
 Early detection is key in terms of having more treatment options and better ultimate outcomes.
 Along with comprehensive skin cancer screenings, board-certified dermatologist and Mohs surgeon Tracy Evans offers many advanced skin cancer treatments and biopsies of abnormal tissue.
 Dr. Evans cares deeply about the prevention and treatment of skin cancer and dedicated two years of her medical study to exclusively researching the issue.
-To schedule a skin cancer screening with Dr. Evans, contact Pacific Skin San Francisco today.
+To schedule a skin cancer screening with Dr. Evans, contact Pacific Skin and Cosmetic Dermatology San Francisco today.

 Types of Skin Cancer